 Create a Database

-In MyKinsta, make sure you’re on the Applications page, click Add service, then select Database in the dropdown menu.
+In MyKinsta, make sure you’re on the Databases page, then click Add database.
 We used the following values in the form to create our example database:

 - Database name: weatherloggerdb

 - We left the Database username and password untouched

 - Database size: 0.25 CPU core – 256 MB RAM (Mini)